yanchanllin/book-fellow-backend-/README.md

 # Book Fellow

-Build CRUD application using React, Redux, Ruby on Rails, HTML, Javascript and Materialize CSS framework
+Book social application for children's books educational or beginner readings, user can CRUD and recommend books for other parents/kids.
+User can also read other's book suggestions.
+Build this application using React, Redux, Ruby on Rails, HTML, Javascript and Materialize CSS framework.

 ## Installation Instructions